KYZZHECIK/stock_solver/README.md

 1. Select the feature columns
 2. Select the target column
-3. Enumerate all valid sliding windows of length `lookback` with a prediction of `horizon` length.
-Every windoww is represented by a `WindowIndex` that stores the ticker id and star index.
+3. Enumerate all valid sliding windows of length `lookback + horizon`.
+Every window is represented by a `WindowIndex` that stores the ticker id and star index.

 In `__getitem__` we use the `WindowIndex` to pull the feature block and the associated calendar features.
 Encoding (`enc_marks`) and decoding (`dec_marks`) date markers are derived from the original trading calendar and expanded into `[month, day, weekday]` integers.
 Training batches therefore return:
 ```